-Because violations of fraud and abuse laws can jeopardize the futures of medical professionals and practices – from creating exposure to costly and time-consuming audits to high stakes matters involving fraud investigations and civil or criminal penalties – ensuring regulatory compliance in any management services agreement (MSA) is of the utmost importance.
+Because violations of healthcare laws can jeopardize the futures of medical professionals and practices – from creating exposure to costly and time-consuming audits to high-stakes matters involving fraud investigations and license investigations – ensuring regulatory compliance in any management services agreement is of the utmost importance.

 Need to discuss a management services agreement or another health or medical law issue?
 Call (713) 909-7323 to speak with our award-winning attorneys at Hendershot Cowart P.C. during an initial consultation.

-- Lease or sublease of a practice’s offices (for lease management and /or repair and janitorial services)
+- Lease or sublease of a practice’s offices (for lease management, maintenance, or janitorial services)

 - Purchase of medical and office supplies

-In a regulatory landscape as stringent, dense, and confusing as health care, ensuring compliance is one of the most important facets of any successful medical practice.
+In a regulatory landscape as stringent, dense, and confusing as healthcare, ensuring compliance is one of the most important facets of any successful healthcare practice.
 This is especially true when it comes to the contractual relationships providers form with others and their compensation arrangements for paying them.
-That’s because these relationships can create implications which may subject providers to increased scrutiny, oversight, investigation, and even liability in relation to waste, fraud, and abuse.
+These relationships can create implications which may subject providers to increased scrutiny, oversight, investigation, and even liability in relation to waste, fraud, and abuse.

-- Anti-Kickback Statute – Certain types of management contracts between physicians and management services organizations may violate the federal Anti-Kickback statute, which creates criminal liability for willfully and knowingly soliciting or receiving remuneration for referring services paid for by a federal or state health care program.
+- Anti-Kickback Statute – Certain types of agreements between physicians and MSOs may violate the federal Anti-Kickback statute, which creates criminal liability for willfully and knowingly soliciting or receiving remuneration for referring services paid for by a federal or state healthcare program.
 In order to ensure any arrangement for medical management services are not subject to enforcement and penalties, providers need to ensure they fit within a “safe harbor,” or exception defined by law.
-Personal services or management services contracts, therefore, must meet all requirements of the relevant safe harbor in order for the exception to apply.
+Management services agreements, therefore, must meet all requirements of the relevant safe harbor in order for the exception to apply.
 This can include having written agreements that specify services to be provided, remain in effect for at least one year, sets compensation in advance based on fair market value, and not involve any services for promoting a business in violation of federal or state law, among other requirements.

 - Stark Law – The Stark Law, or self-referral law, prohibits referrals of designated health services to any entity with which a provider has a financial relationship.
 Because Stark Law violations can have substantial consequences for practitioners (including civil fines and provider exclusion), any agreements involving compensation arrangements (such as for management services) need to also fit within an exception defined by law, and providers must meet statutory definitions of a group practice.